Gopi-chand-26/event-booking-system/README.md

 - **Backend API**: `https://event-booking-system-dwxq.onrender.com`
 - **Health Check**: `https://event-booking-system-dwxq.onrender.com/api/health`

-### Frontend Configuration for Production
+### Using Deployed Backend for Local Frontend Development

-To connect the frontend to the live backend, set the following environment variable:
+You can use the deployed backend for local frontend development without running the backend locally.
+This is useful for:
+- Quick setup and testing
+- Frontend-only development
+- Testing with live data

 **In `frontend/.env`:**
 ```env